ipcrypt-std/ipcrypt2/README.md

 ## Bindings and Other Implementations

-Rust bindings for `ipcrypt2` are available, enabling Rust developers to easily integrate and utilize the library.
+- Rust bindings for `ipcrypt2` are available, enabling Rust developers to easily integrate and utilize the library.
 You can find them at [`rust-ipcrypt2`](https://crates.io/crates/ipcrypt2).
+- An [implementation in JavaScript](https://www.npmjs.com/package/ipcrypt) is available on NPM.

 ---